-- Advise on Proposal and Manuscript Development: At least quarterly, and more often as warranted, the group holds work-in-progress meetings to review and discuss ongoing projects or new proposals.
+- Advise on Proposal and Manuscript Development: Several times a year, and more often as warranted, the group holds work-in-progress meetings to review and discuss members’ ongoing projects or new proposals.
 We can provide individualized study design support upon request and as time permits.
-To receive updates on the next meeting, please email Heidi Harvie or Louise Russell.
+To receive updates on the next meeting, please sign up here.

 - Provide Links to Key Cost-Effectiveness Readings and Resources.

 - The VA’s Health Economics Resource Center (HERC) frequently gives webinars, open to anyone, on cost-effectiveness analysis.
 Past webinars, along with their slides and recorded videos, are available here.

 - “The Science of Making Better Decisions About Health: Cost-Effectiveness and Cost-Benefit Analysis.”
 Louise B. Russell.
 Section IV in Kaplan R., Spittel M., David D. (editors), Population Health: Behavioral and Social Science Insights.
 AHRQ publication No. 15-0002.
 Rockville MD: Agency for Healthcare Research and Quality and Office of Behavioral and Social Sciences Research, National Institutes of Health, July 2015.

 - Using Clinical Trial Data to Estimate the Costs of Behavioral Interventions for Potential Adopters: A Guide for Trialists.
 Russell LB, Norton LA, Pagnotti D, Sevinc C, Anderson S, Finnerty Bigelow D, Iannotte LG, Josephs M, McGilloway R, Barankay I, Putt ME, Reese PP, Asch DA, Goldberg LR, Mehta SJ, Tanna MS, Troxel AB, Volpp KG.Med Decis Making.
 2021 Jan;41(1):9-20.